Certificate Games and Consequences for the Classical Adversary Bound

-\begin{defi}[$\GTH$ \cite{AKPV}] The ``greater than half" function is a partial function defined only on $n$ bit strings that have Hamming weight 1.
-The function evaluates to 1 on an input $x$ if the position $i$ where the input bit is 1 is in the second half of the string, i.e. $\GTH: \zone^{n} \rightarrow \zone$ is defined as $\GTH(x) = 1$ if $x_i = 1$ where $i > n/2$. \end{defi}
+\begin{definition}[$\GTH$ \cite{AKPV}] The ``greater than half" function is a partial function defined only on $n$ bit strings that have Hamming weight 1.
+The function evaluates to 1 on an input $x$ if the position $i$ where the input bit is 1 is in the second half of the string, i.e. $\GTH: \zone^{n} \rightarrow \zone$ is defined as $\GTH(x) = 1$ if $x_i = 1$ where $i > n/2$. \end{definition}

 To show that $\CG(\GTH) = \Theta(n)$, we use the version in Proposition~\ref{prop:sqrt-CG}.
 For a $1$-input $y$, we only put a non-zero weight of $\sqrt{n}$ on index $i$ where $y_i = 1$.
 For a $0$-input, we put a non-zero weight of $\frac{1}{\sqrt{n}}$ only on indices $i$ such that $i > n/2$.
 It can be verified that this is a feasible solution of the equivalent formulation of $\CG$ (from Proposition~\ref{prop:sqrt-CG}) with objective value $n$.